Chip-L/Match_Game/README.md

   * At this point, Bootstrap isn't offering a lot of value.
 I think rows of flexboxes might work better and give more flexibility.
 It would also reduce the amount of html code needed to render the page.
   * this will allow more cards to display at a time (not confined to 12 across)

 I had some troubles with the custom_modal_box but we finally found the problem.
 See https://stackoverflow.com/questions/48308960/my-remove-event-isnt-working for that discussion.
+In the end, I have removed this plugin altogether. it has proven more trouble than it is worth.

+To that end, I added another module UI, it is handling all of the display events.
+Including the new modal dialog.
+This has allowed me to consolidate the click events and the code seems much more readable now. (considering moving the show/hide card functions to there.)

+I briefly dabbled with changing things to _IIFE_ functions and name spaces (like bubbleshooter), but that was giving me problems, I stopped that and went back to the way I have been doing things.

 Note: adding a non-breaking space (&nbsp;) to the cards keeps them a consistent size I need a better solution than this.